MidnightsFX/Valheim_Armory/ValheimArmory/README.md

 Q. The bronze crossbow costs dragon tears?
 - A. Delete the config for the bronze crossbow (or your whole config file).

+Q. Why does disabling the recipe do nothing?
+- A. You must have an item enabled, for the recipe disable flag to do anything.
+When an item is disabled it is completely removed from the game, so its recipe doesn't matter.

 Q. Why does x weapon look bad?
 - A.